DanielaSfregola/twitter4s/README.md

 -----------------------
 [TwitterStreamingClient](http://danielasfregola.github.io/twitter4s/1.1/api/index.html#com.danielasfregola.twitter4s.TwitterStreamingClient) is the client to support stream connections offered by the Twitter Streaming Api.

-You can initialize the client as following:
+You can initialize the client as follows:
 ```scala
 import com.danielasfregola.twitter4s.TwitterStreamingClient